How we handle cancellations (including cease of service and moving to a new provider) and downgrades to non-subscription accounts.

 8. Domain Names

-- When we receive an account cancellation request, customers should provide instructions about what they would like to happen to any domain names on their account.
+- If a customer wishes to cancel their service, customers should provide instructions about what they would like to happen to any domain names on their account.

 - If requested, we can continue to renew and host a domain name on a non-subscription account, for a charge of £25 + VAT per year.